open-sauced/intro/05-how-to-contribute-to-open-source.md

 Replace "your-username" with your GitHub username and "repository-name" with the name of the repository.

 3. **Create a new branch**: Before making any changes, create a new branch in your local repository to work on your contribution.
 This will help you keep your changes separate from the main branch and make it easier to submit a pull request later.
-You can create a new branch using the following command:
+You can create a new branch using the following command in your terminal:

 ```
 git checkout -b your-branch-name